Collage of photos from Hall of Horros in Joshua Tree National Park

 When to Visit Hall of Horrors

-If you have been following our 52 in 52 series, you probably already know what my advice for visiting Hall Horrors would be: Visit in late winter to the beginning of spring to beat the summer heat and arrive early on a weekday to avoid the crowds!
+If you have been following our hiking series, you probably already know what my advice for visiting Hall Horrors would be: Visit in late winter to the beginning of spring to beat the summer heat and arrive early on a weekday to avoid the crowds!

 Traveling to Joshua Tree National Park was another spontaneous trip we embarked on without much research beforehand.
 So we did not know what we were looking for at Hall of Horrors either.
 We were lucky enough to have found this incredible spot halfway by chance, halfway thanks to a few other explorers while on the trail!